South Africa has a comparatively high suicide rate with 19 – 28 per 100 000 completed suicides per annum.

 - Feelings of hopelessness or desperation

-(Information from the South African Depression and Anxiety Group, updated September 2008)
+(Information from the South African Depression and Anxiety Group, updated by Health24 - March 2014)